cloudui/triton/README.md

 ### Quantized Matmul (int8 / int4)
 Tiled matmul kernels that load quantized weights (int8 or int4) and dequantize on the fly to fp16 for tensor core computation.
 Int4 kernel handles bit-packed weights (two values per byte) with group-wise scale/zero_point. **2x / 3.8x weight memory savings.** Demonstrates the tiled matmul programming pattern (2D grid + K-loop accumulation) and quantization fundamentals.

+### CUDA Softmax
+Hand-written CUDA softmax kernels for comparison with Triton.
+Two versions: **v1** uses a three-pass approach (max, exp+sum, normalize) with float4 vectorized loads and shared memory tree reductions. **v2** caches values in registers on the first pass (Triton-style single-pass caching), avoiding re-reads from global memory, with templated loop unrolling and a generic `block_reduce` helper. **v2 is 1.0-1.3x faster than v1, competitive with Triton.**

 ## Benchmarks

 All benchmarks on NVIDIA A100 80GB with fp16.